Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 Before you [look for apartments](#step-1-look-for-apartments), you should...

 - [ ] **Understand [how things work](#important-knowledge) in Germany**
-    Housing is a little different in Germany.
+    Things are different in Germany.
 Learn about those small differences.
 - [ ] **Know [your options](#your-housing-options)**
-    Should you get an apartment, a furnished apartment, a bedroom in a [[WG]] or student housing?
-It depends on your situation.
+    Your options depend on your situation.
+Don't waste time on apartments that you won't get.
 - [ ] **Save money**
-    You must pay the [deposit](/glossary/Kaution) and the first rent.
-The deposit is usually 3 times the [cold rent](/glossary/Kaltmiete).
+    You need enough money for the [deposit](/glossary/Kaution) and the first rent.
+In total, you need around 4 times the [cold rent](/glossary/Kaltmiete).
 You must also [buy furniture, appliances, and house supplies](/guides/where-to-buy-what#furniture-and-house-supplies).
 - [ ] **[Open a bank account](/guides/first-bank-account-in-germany)**
-    Germans pay their rent by [bank transfer](/glossary/SEPA-%C3%9Cberweisung).
-If you can't open a bank account, use [Wise](/out/transferwise) to send money from another country.
+    Germans pay the rent by [bank transfer](/glossary/SEPA-%C3%9Cberweisung).
+If you don't have a EU bank account, use [Wise](/out/transferwise) to send money from another country.
 - [ ] **Create accounts on housing websites**
-    Make complete, detailed profiles on [ImmobilienScout24](https://www.immobilienscout24.de/), [Kleinanzeigen](https://www.kleinanzeigen.de/stadt/berlin/) and [WG-Gesucht](https://www.wg-gesucht.de/).
+    Create detailed profiles on [ImmobilienScout24](https://www.immobilienscout24.de/), [Kleinanzeigen](https://www.kleinanzeigen.de/stadt/berlin/) and [WG-Gesucht](https://www.wg-gesucht.de/).
 You will need them to apply for apartments.
 A detailed profile improves your chances.[^27]
 - [ ] **Prepare the [required documents](#required-documents)**
     To find an apartment, you have to be fast.
 You must have your documents ready.